Comfort Inn & Suites

 Llano Estacado is Texas' most award-winning winery.
 Most of the grapes used by the winery are grown within a 100 mile radius of Lubbock in the Texas High Plains Appellation.
 Llano Estacado offers guided tours explaining the process of wine making and the art of wine tasting.Open Monday-Saturday 10am-5pm and Sunday 12pm-5pm for complimentary tours and tastings.

 The Buddy Holly Center houses numerous different attractions.
 The Buddy Holly Gallery is a permanent exhibit which houses memorabilia from Holly's life growing up as well as artifacts from his music career.
 The center also contains a Fine Arts Gallery which features changing exhibits of contemporary visual arts.
-The third space is dedicated to the Texans Musicians Hall of Fame which highlights artists from Texas, and especially the western part of the state.
+The third space is dedicated to the Texans Musicians Hall of Fame which highlights artists from Texas and especially the western part of the state.
 With so many fun things to see and learn about, the Buddy Holly Center is a fun day out for the whole family.
-General admission is $5.

-The City of Lubbock Cemetery is open during the daylight hours every day for people to visit and grieve their loved ones.
-Most notable, however, is that Buddy Holly is buried here after his tragic death in a plane crash in 1959.
+For a moment of remembrance, visit the City of Lubbock Cemetery, which is open during the daylight hours every day for people to visit and grieve their loved ones.
+The most famous person buried here is Buddy Holly, the music legend who died in a tragic plane crash in 1959 when he was only 22.
 Guitar picks are often placed by the headstone to remind fans of the power of Holly's music.

 Interested in the growing field of wind power?
 It is not as new of a concept as you might think.
 The museum itself aims to explore the relationship between people, the environment, and technology through the lens of history and windmills.
 The grounds themselves have many windmills from all different time periods for visitors to peruse.
 Although the museum is free, there is a suggested donation.
 A truly one-of-a-kind experience!